Why major in special education?

 The program prepares you to work in general and special education settings with children and youth who have a wide range of disabilities.
 In the program you will learn a variety of teaching strategies and methods for developing and adapting materials to match the needs of each student to help them reach their full learning potential.

 Courses will include face-to-face and online instruction as well as a combination of both, depending on the specific class.
-Field experience (student teaching) at the end of the program will take place at Riverview Middle School in Plymouth, Wisc.
+Field experience (student teaching) at the end of the program will take place in Plymouth, Wisc. and surrounding school districts.

-Employment in the special education field is expected to increase faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.
-(BLS) Job prospects should be excellent because many districts report problems finding adequate numbers of licensed special education teachers.
+Employment in the special education field is expected to increase faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
+Job prospects are excellent because many districts report difficulty recruiting adequate numbers of licensed special education teachers.

 The U.S. Department of Education reports the number of students with disabilities served under Individuals with Disabilities Education Act continues to increase at a rate higher than both the general population and school enrollment.
 In Wisconsin, there continues to be a strong demand for special education teachers as well.